mariomeissner/obsidian-vault/Blog/Drafts/Learning web development is like attending a history class.md

 summary: What's going on in web development, from the point of view of an backend / machine learning person.
 ---

-This blog post is written from the point of view of a back-end turned full-stack engineer by exploring web development in 2023.
+<Note>This blog post is written from the point of view of a back-end-turned-full-stack engineer by exploring web development in 2023.</Note>

-...
+I've always been a Python guy.
+Although my first two languages were Java and C, I quickly found comfort in the concise and elegant syntax of Python.

 ## The Static Beginnings